Huskyeder/stackato-doc/user/deploy/stackatoyml.rst

   instances: 2

 .. note::

-  If set and enabled, values in the ``autoscale`` section override the top-level ``instances`` setting.
-The number specified here becomes the initial number of instances started in the pool.
+  If ``autoscale`` is enabled (see below) Stackato will initially create the requested number of instances, but can override this number based on the current workload.

 .. _stackato_yml-autoscale:

 autoscale: